God’s Vision for Leadership and the Fivefold Ministry

 It’s vitally important that both church leaders and every believer understand and embrace this truth: God’s vision is not only for church leaders to walk in the fivefold gifts—it’s for every believer to begin to operate in each of these areas at some level.
 These are not titles to chase, but functions to grow in.
 The fivefold gifts aren’t just for the church platform—they’re for everyday life, wherever God has placed you.

-Teacher – You are called to teach truth.
+Teacher thrust – You are called to teach truth.
 Whether in a formal setting or casual conversations, at home with your kids, over coffee with a friend, or during a work break, God will give you opportunities to explain His ways and share insights from His Word with clarity and simplicity.

-Prophet – You can share words from God that build up the people around you.
+Prophetic thrust – You can share words from God that build up the people around you.
 This doesn’t mean predicting the future—it means strengthening, encouraging, and comforting others with insight that flows from God’s heart, helping them feel seen, guided, and loved.

-Pastor (Shepherd) – You are invited to care for people.
+Pastoral thrust – You are invited to care for people.
 In your relationships—whether with friends, coworkers, family, or neighbors—you can listen, guide, nurture, and point others to the ways of Jesus, being a steady, loving presence in their lives.

-Evangelist – You are meant to share the good news.
+Evangelistic thrust – You are meant to share the good news.
 Whether someone is far from God or simply confused about who Jesus really is, the Spirit will give you boldness and compassion to speak about the hope you’ve found—and invite others into that same freedom.

-Apostle – You are equipped to start and build.
+Apostolic thrust – You are equipped to start and build.
 This might look like launching a ministry, leading a small group, starting a prayer movement, organizing a community outreach, or building something new that meets a real need and moves people toward God’s purposes.

 If you didn’t quite catch it—let me say it plainly: I’m not just telling you to “find your one role” and stay in that lane.
 No!
 I’m saying that you, the everyday believer, are meant to grow in all of these areas.
 As you receive from fivefold leaders—through their teaching, encouragement, care, vision, and gospel passion—you’ll begin to grow in each of those same functions.
 The goal is not just to be ministered to, but to be equipped to minister.
 This is how the Body matures: when every believer begins to move in teaching, in encouragement, in shepherding care, in sharing the gospel, and in initiating God-inspired works.
 The fivefold ministry is not just for the leaders—it’s for you too!